How to Write a Good Project Scope Statement

 Maybe you don’t know what a scope is, and that’s okay.
 In fact, not all organizations require scopes for projects, so crafting project scope documents might not be a common practice for you.

-A project scope document—sometimes called a scope of work (SOW)—is a critical piece of project paperwork that gets teams and stakeholders aligned on the boundaries of a project before it even begins.
+A project scope statement—sometimes called a scope of work (SOW)—is a critical piece of project paperwork that gets teams and stakeholders aligned on the boundaries of a project before it even begins.

 A well-crafted scope document can save you from major headaches by defining the following project elements: